Evergreen Primary Academy takes the safety of pupils, parents and staff very seriously.

 It is everyone’s responsibility to act if they feel that a child is not being cared for properly, is being harmed or is at risk of harm.

-If you are worried that a child is being harmed, or is at risk of being harmed, please speak to Ms Barkham, Designated Safeguarding Lead, Mrs Vincent, Deputy Safeguarding Lead or Mrs Duale, administrator.
+If you are worried that a child is being harmed, or is at risk of being harmed, please speak to Mrs Vincent, Safeguarding Lead, Miss Wheeldon, Deputy Designated Safeguarding Lead, or Mrs Duale, administrator.

 Conversations will be confidential.